History of the Department

 In 1988, the School was renamed the College of Environmental Design.
 In 1992, the Department of Art was transferred to Environmental Design from the College of Arts.
 In 1994 the Center for Regenerative Studies (now the John T. Lyle Center for Regenerative Studies) was transferred from the University to the College.

-Accreditation for both programs was last reviewed in 2009.
-At that time, both programs received a five-year extension of accreditation from the Planning Accreditation Board.
+Accreditation for both programs was last reviewed in 2016.
+At that time, both programs received a seven-year extension of accreditation from the Planning Accreditation Board.
 Since that time, the department has enhanced its graduate and undergraduate curricula and more deeply institutionalized its community outreach and service activities through participation in the University’s and the CSU’s service learning.
 Research and teaching in the areas of GIS analysis, transit-oriented development, and climate change planning have increased.